cmusatyalab/wireguard4netns/README.md

 which will be placed at `src/wireguard4netns/wireguard-go`.
 As long as that binary is present it will not try to rebuild the wireguard-go code again.

-We have to use a custom built version osf wireguard-go because starting it with an existing tunnel socket fd is really just an artifact of how it sets up the tuntap device and uapi socket in the foreground and then daemonizes itself, passing along the already open file descriptors.
-With our approach the tuntap device ends up in a different network namespace and wireguard-go is unable to query or set the MTU.
-The relevant changes to avoid failing on MTU operations is in `wireguard-go.patch`.
+We use a custom built version of wireguard-go because starting with an existing tunnel socket fd is really just an artifact of how the unmodified wireguard-go process sets up the tuntap device and uapi socket in the foreground and then daemonizes itself, passing along the already open file descriptors.
+With our approach the tuntap device ends up being created in a different network namespace and wireguard-go was unable to query or set the MTU.
+Our modification simply changes the code to not failing when MTU operations are not working and is in `wireguard-go.patch`.

-We also needed to make sure the UAPI socket is placed in a user-writable location instead of `/var/run/wireguard`, this `socketDirectory` path is modified through a custom linker flag that is set in `build.py` where we build the binary.
+We also needed to make sure the UAPI socket is placed in a user-writable location instead of `/var/run/wireguard`, this `socketDirectory` path is customized through a custom linker flag that is set in `build.py` when we build the binary.

 ## Licenses

 wireguard4netns is MIT licensed

-    Copyright (c) 2022 Carnegie Mellon University
+    Copyright (c) 2022-2023 Carnegie Mellon University
     SPDX-License-Identifier: MIT

     Permission is hereby granted, free of charge, to any person obtaining a copy of